Team-11-OOPP-2025/pet-game/README.md

 ## Acknowledgements

 - Documentation written by GPT-5.1 based on project structure and rough draft write-up.
-- Proofread and edited by Raghib Hussain.
+- Proofread and edited by the team.

 ## License